Winter can bring lots of family fun — whether this involves sledding and romping around in the snow or just hanging around together at home.

 14. Protect skin.
 Keep your skin from being exposed to harsh temperatures to avoid frostbite.
 Be especially careful with small areas of your body, such as your hands, feet and ears.

 15. Be aware of weather conditions.
-Consider going inside if the temperature drops below 0 degrees F (-17.8 C).
+Consider going inside if the temperature drops below 0 degrees Fahrenheit (-17.8 degrees Celcius).

 Be aware of frostbite symptoms.
 If you notice your child skin turning red or becoming numb, move to a warmer location and protect them from further exposure.
 Use warm water or blankets to raise their body temperature.